technotarek/timeliner/README.md

 ## Usage
 1. Include screen.css and timeliner.js (or timeliner.min.js).
 Optionally, include also responsive.css for basic responsive behavior on phones and mobile devices below 480px wide (iPad responsive behavior forthcoming).

-2. Wrap your timeline in an element with an ID of timelineContainer.
-You can set your own container using the plugin's options
+2. Wrap your timeline in an element with an ID and CLASS of timelineContainer.
+You can set your own container ID using the plugin's options

 		<div id="timelineContainer">
 			...